-MATH 1225 : Intermediate Algebra II with Trigonometry
+MATH 1225 : Intermediate Algebra II w/Trig

-The second of two-semester sequence designed to meet the minimum mathematics needs of college students.
+This course is the second of a two-semester sequence designed to give students a better mathematical foundation.
 The primary emphasis in this course is to use mathematics to solve problems.
-Topics include; exponential functions, logarithmic functions, rational functions, and trigonometric functions.
+Topics include exponential functions, logarithmic functions, rational functions, and trigonometric functions.
+Graphing technology is used.
+Cannot receive credit for this course if previously received credit for MATH 1230-1240.
 Prerequisite: MATH 1215.
-Cannot receive credit for this course if previously received credit for MATH 1220 or MATH 1230-1240.
-A graphing calculator without a CAS (Computer Algebra System) is required; Texas Instruments TI-83/84 recommended.
-This course does not satisfy the Math requirement for the AS and AAS degrees.
+Credits 3.0